 What Is Meditation?

-If your image of meditation is outdated and includes someone in pajamas chanting “ohm” while sitting in lotus position, it’s time to open your mind to new possibilities.
+If your image of meditation is outdated and includes someone in pajamas chanting “ohm” while sitting in a lotus position, it’s time to open your mind to new possibilities.
 Even the Mayo Clinic recommends meditation as a simple way to reduce stress.

 Meditation has long been used to produce a deep state of tranquility that clears distractions from your mind, and allowing you to “take a breath” metaphorically, and relax.
 If mantra meditation of repeating ohm or another calming word over and over isn’t for you, the following types of meditation may be more appealing.